Furnace Repair Checklist

 - Look for the breaker marked “furnace” or “heat,” and make sure it’s switched “on.”
 If you discover a tripped breaker, it will be in the middle or “off” area.

-- Using one hand, quickly flip the breaker to the “on” location.
-If the breaker instantly trips and pops back to “off,” don’t touch it and get in touch with a professional from Patterson & Stirling Inc at 814-308-0416 quickly.
+- Using one hand, quickly flip the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a professional from Patterson & Stirling Inc at 814-308-0416 quickly.

 Regardless of your furnace’s age or brand, it has at minimum one ordinary wall switch located on or close to it.